currentxchange/purple-explainer/README.md

 </p>

-# Purple Empowers Creators
+# 👨‍🎤 Purple Empowers Creators

 > This repo will cover cXc.world's economy, called Purple, made of the tokens [PURPLE](https://wax.bloks.io/account/purplepurple), [BLUX](https://wax.bloks.io/account/bluxbluxblux), and [SOL](https://wax.simplemarket.io/trading/ft/currentxchng/SOL) (above), staking PURPLE with [Everstones](Everstones.md), [roadmap](Roadmap.md) and legal disclaimers.

-Purple is a **Biomimetic Economy** where participants receive daily SOL to shine their light on content they love with an "Up" that pays the creator(s).
+🟣Purple is a **Biomimetic Economy** where participants receive daily SOL to shine their light on content they love with an "Up" that pays the content's creator a "BLUX".

+🗺[cXc.world](https://cxc.world) is a music map-dapp that runs it's top charts and results algorithms on Purple.
+So what is Purple all about?

-# Solar Concept
+# 🌞 Solar Concept

 Purple is modeled after the Solar System.